-The program focuses on building your 10k running specific fitness over 16 weeks so that at the end of the program you are ready for your event.
-The program is progressive but you can jump in at a position that matches your current training load if you are already training.
+The programme focuses on building your 10k running specific fitness over 16 weeks so that at the end of the programme you are ready for your event.
+The programme is progressive but you can jump in at a position that matches your current training load if you are already training.

-Don't be a slave to the guide!
-The training program is designed with rest days, recovery sessions and lower volume weeks.
+Don't be a slave to the plan!
+The training programme is designed with rest days, recovery sessions and lower volume weeks.
 This will ensure your body has time to adapt to the training.
 However, everyone is different and if you feel that an extra day's rest will be beneficial to your training, simply take out one of the shorter sessions in that week.